 Does acupuncture hurt?

 Most people's experiences with needles consists of getting injections with hypodermic syringes, which can be quite painful.
 Acupuncture needles are completely different.
 They have a solid, filament-type structure.
 While there are many gauges of acupuncture needles, they are all very fine -- a fraction of a millimeter wide -- so almost as narrow as a hair or about the thickness of cat whisker.
-In addition to being so much narrower, nothing is being injected.
+In addition to being so much narrower, nothing is being injected or drawn.

 Is acupuncture safe?